Professional AssociationsProfessional Associations: ACM SIGCHI | IEEE

 more informationMore information: My external page | Publications | Cognitive Computing

 I'm an interaction designer and social scientist at IBM Research in New York (to which I telecommute from Minneapolis).
-I worked in the Social Computing Group from its founding in 1998 to its dissolution in 2013; I'm now a member of the Symbiotic Cognitive Systems Lab, and now the Human-Agent Collaboration group.
+I worked in the Social Computing Group from its founding in 1998 to its dissolution in 2013; since then I've been the Symbiotic Cognitive Systems Lab, and now the Human-Agent Collaboration group.
 You can find a complete description of my work and a complete list of publications on my external home page at http://www.tomeri.org/.
 I have also begun sharing presentations at http://www.slideshare.net/thomaserickson

-My research has to do with designing systems that enable groups of people to interact coherently and productively: originally focused on online systems for distributed groups, the scope of my work has expanded to include real world environments ranging from rooms to cities.
+More generally, my research has to do with designing systems that enable groups of people to interact coherently and productively.
+Originally focused on online systems for distributed groups, the scope of my work has expanded to include real world environments ranging from rooms to cities.

 My aim is to apply social computing ideas to cognitive systems, smart rooms, smart grids, and smarter cities and other things that may benefit from smartness.
 My view -- and a perspective I push within IBM -- is that much of the smartness that will come to infuse our systems and infrastructure will come from people rather than from digital systems.